 12 ̶ 14 August, 2020, University of Helsinki, Finland

 Colonial/Racial Histories, National Narratives and Transnational Migration

-Nordic Migration Research (NMR) and Society for the Study of Ethnic Relations and International Migration (ETMU) invite workshop proposals for a joint conference, which will be both the 20th Nordic Migration Research conference and the 17th ETMU conference.
+Nordic Migration Research (NMR) and Society for the Study of Ethnic Relations and International Migration (ETMU) invite papers to submit an abstract of your paper presentation for a joint conference, which will be both the 20th Nordic Migration Research conference and the 17th ETMU conference.
 The conference, titled Colonial/Racial Histories, National Narratives and Transnational Migration, will take place at the University of Helsinki, Finland, in August 12 ̶ 14, 2020.

-Submissions for workshop proposals should include an abstract of the workshop (max 2500 characters with spaces) and the names, affiliations and contact information of the organizers.
-Deadline for workshop proposals is November 18, 2019.
+All submissions should include an abstract (max 2000 characters with spaces) and the names, affiliations and contact information of the presenters.
+The deadline for paper submissions is February 29, 2020.

-Selection of the workshops will take place by December 16, 2019, followed by the call for papers.
-Workshop organizers, in collaboration with the conference organizing committee, will be responsible for selecting the papers for workshops.
+Selection of the paper presentations and posters will take place by March 30, 2020.
+Workshop conveners, in collaboration with the conference organizing committee, will be responsible for selecting the papers for workshops.

-In case of further questions, please contact: email@example.com
+In case you have further questions, please contact: firstname.lastname@example.org

 Conference Theme: Colonial/Racial Histories, National Narratives and Transnational Migration